What is Ayurvedic Nutrition?

 Unlike a fad diet, the dietary practices in Ayurveda encourage a conscious way of living.
 Ayurveda is a way of embracing food as life-giving energy, and a way of understanding how your individual nature and the influences around you determine how well your food will serve you.
 Ayurveda explains that your dietary needs and your digestion are affected by the rhythms of nature and the changes that occur in your life.
 Living an Ayurvedic lifestyle is to make food choices that are based not only on your original Dosha, but according to the quality of the food, the current season and your location.

 As a practice based on science and spirit, Ayurveda encourages you to prepare and eat your food in a peaceful, loving and pleasant environment; and to greet your food with reverence, acknowledging its source with gratitude.

 Diet consultations according to Ayurvedic concepts for kids not growing well, during pregnancy and lactation, for weight loss, detox and therapeutic diets for various disease conditions would be suggested.
-One needs to keep a food journal for 3-4 days plus answer some questionnaires in order to assess your dosha ( constitution) and level of the disease conditions one has (vikruti) will be evaluated and an individualized diet plan, lists of food to avoid and food to favor will be given to you along with the recipes.
+One needs to keep a food journal for 3 days plus answer some questionnaires in order to assess your dosha (constitution) and level of the disease conditions one has (vikruti) will be evaluated and an individualized diet plan, lists of food to avoid and food to favor will be given to you along with the recipes.
 All details will be emailed and one session will be scheduled to discuss and Q/A about the plan.